notasausage/pi-hole-unbound-wireguard/README.md

 ### Generate Private & Public Keys for WireGuard
 In the next steps, we'll need to create private and public keys for both the WireGuard server as well as a VPN client.
 Once everything is setup, we can create additional keys for other clients to use the VPN as well.

-I've found it easiset to first become root before running the commands below:
+I've found it easiet to first become root before running the commands below:
 ```
 sudo su
 ```